neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/0-native-assets.md

 })
 ```

 There are cases where a smart contract may receive native assets without a corresponding `@receive` method invocation, or sometimes even when the `@receive` method returns `false`.
-Unfortunately this is unavoidable, however to solve these cases every smart contract has an automatically generated method called `refundAssets`.
+Unfortunately this is unavoidable, and to solve these cases every smart contract has an automatically generated method called `refundAssets`.
 Users may call this method when they have sent assets to the contract that were not properly processed.
 Using the NEO•ONE client APIs:

 ```typescript
 const transactionHash = ... // Hash of the transaction that needs to be refunded const receipt = await contract.refundAssets.confirmed(transactionHash);
 ```

+---

 ## Send Native Assets